 Negative Effect Mitigation

 Social

 Undertaking resilience activities within communities can inadvertently trigger feelings of unease and apprehension, particularly when addressing the threat of natural disasters like floods, tsunamis, and climate change.
 Such discussions may unearth distressing recollections or concern about an uncertain future, negatively affecting individuals' emotional wellbeing.
 This impact is especially relevant in the Eastern Suburbs where the earthquakes and subsequent red zone activities have been challenging issues for the community to navigate.
 To lessen this impact, we collaborate with the community and our Christchurch City Council Community Development teams.
 The goal is to foster open dialogue through strong, supportive networks, providing empathy, practical actionable information, and reassurance to the community.

-Economic Economic
+Economic

-effects on economic wellbeing of the local community, now or in the future
+This activity does not expect to have any significant e ffects on economic wellbeing of the local community, now or in the future

-Environmental 3,,
+Environmental

 The response mechanisms and training components of our emergency management arrangements depend on infrastructure, travel, and equipment that has moderate/high carbon footprints.
-Assets (e.g., helicopters, four-wheel-drive vehicles etc) are integral to response operations but will contribute to environmental degradation.
+Assets (e.g., helicopters, four-wheel- drive vehicles etc) are integral to response operations but will contribute to environmental degradation.
 To mitigate this impact, transitioning towards electric or plug-in hybrid electric vehicles (PHEVs) for ground operations can reduce the dependency on hydrocarbon fuelled transport.

 Cultural

-This activity does not expect to have any significant e effects on cultural wellbeing of the local community, now or in the future
+This activity does not expect to have any significant e ffects on cultural wellbeing of the local community, now or in the future